-If you proceed with vaporization, it’s important to understand the difference between evaporation and vaporization.
-Evaporation occurs gradually with an increase in temperature.
-Vaporization occurs instantly with a pressure drop.
+If you proceed with this process, it’s important to understand the difference between evaporation--which occurs gradually with an increase in temperature--and vaporization, which occurs instantly with a pressure drop.

 It is not possible to vaporize a sample by increasing temperature.
 Heat causes evaporation, and adding more heat simply makes evaporation happen faster.
 In a mixed sample, evaporation will allow some compounds to evaporate before others, resulting in fractionation.
 Vaporization, when done properly, ensures that all of the compounds vaporize at the same time, preserving the sample’s composition.

 Things could go wrong when vaporizing.
 Instead of flashing the whole sample into a vapor, you could unintentionally cause a combination of vaporization and evaporation, resulting in fractionation.
 Once a sample of mixed compounds fractionates, it is no longer suitable for analysis.

 With fractionation, a common scenario is for lighter molecules to evaporate first and travel on toward the analyzer, while the heavier molecules remain behind in the liquid phase.
 Even if at some later point in the process a fractionated sample appears to be all gas, the mixture will not be of the same molecular proportions as it was before fractionation.
 It will no longer accurately represent the product taken from the process line.
 Adjusting process variables--temperature, pressure, and flow – can help ensure proper vaporization and an accurate analytical result.